FFTAI/fftai.github.io/docs/demo_app/settings.md

 # Accessing and Modifying Robot Settings

 The RoCS Control App settings offer essential functionalities to tailor the robot's behavior and gather critical system information.
-Let's explore the key features available in the `Connect` and `System Info` tabs:
+Let's explore the key features available in the `Connection` and `System Info` tabs:

-## Connect Tab
+## Connection Tab

 ### Connection Status

-The `Connect` tab provides insights into the connection status between the RoCS Control App and the robot.
+The `Connection` tab provides insights into the connection status between the RoCS Control App and the robot.
 It displays the current status, indicating whether the app is connected or not.
-If the status is `Not connected`, clicking on it navigates you to the Robot Startup workflow.
-Here, you can efficiently configure the network connection and establish a seamless link between the app and the robot.
+If the status is `Not connected`, clicking on it navigates you to the `Startup Robot` workflow where you can efficiently configure the network connection and establish a seamless link between the app and the robot.

 ## System Info Tab